squeldon/urban-jungle/project-structure.md

 Notes on dependencies and data flow

-- UI components depend on hooks for state and on `src/lib/firestore/*` for data access.
+- UI components depend on hooks for state and on `src/lib/db/*` for data access.
-- Hooks transform UI-friendly state into Firestore queries and back.
+- Hooks transform UI-friendly state into Supabase/Postgres queries and back.
-- Firestore modules encapsulate all server-side constraints and conversions (e.g., `Timestamp` <-> `Date`).
+- Database modules encapsulate all server-side constraints and conversions (e.g., database row <-> TypeScript types).
-- Storage module coordinates with user quotas for safe uploads/deletions.
+- Storage module coordinates with user quotas and media tracking for safe uploads/deletions.
+- Row Level Security (RLS) policies enforce authorization at the database level.